ecmwf/anemoi-transform/docs/filters/q_to_r.rst

  q_to_r
 ########

-The ``q_to_r`` filter converts geometric vertical velocity (provided in m/s) to vertical velocity in pressure coordinates (Pa/s).
-This filter must follow a source that provides geometric vertical velocity.
+The ``q_to_r`` filter converts specific humidity to relative humidity.
-Geometric vertical velocity is removed by the filter, and pressure vertical velocity is added.
+This filter must follow a source that provides both specific humidity and temperature.
+For details regarding the exact formula used please refer to `earthkit-meteo <https://github.com/ecmwf/earthkit-meteo/blob/develop/src/earthkit/meteo/thermo/array/thermo.py>`_ `relative_humidity_from_specific_humidity` formula.

 .. literalinclude:: yaml/q_to_r.yaml
    :language: yaml